dbt-labs/dbt-project-maturity/README.md

 Some caveats and assumptions:
   - There are real life use cases where some features get introduced into projects *not* in this order!
 That is very ok and often necessary!
   - There is no sense of timescale in this presentation!
-Some teams may mature there project in weeks rather than months, depending on a wide range of factors.
+Some teams may mature their project in weeks rather than months, depending on a wide range of factors.
 It's more important to think about *how* features build upon themselves (and each other) rather than *how quickly* they do so.
   - This presentation assumes familiary and comfortability with git and version control, and that all of the projects are already managed in a repository!